ixofoundation/genesis/pandora-3/README_UPGRADE.md

    ```

    **NOTE**: The `migrate_export_to_v1.5.0` script takes an input genesis state and migrates it to a genesis file _genesis.json_ readable by ixo v1.5.0, and updating the genesis time.

+   **NOTE**: If you would like to understand what the Python migration script does, please refer to the [Python migration script steps](#python-migration-script-steps) section

 1. Verify the SHA256 of the final genesis JSON.
 This command outputs a hash of the file, to be compared with the rest of the community.